scaleway/terraform-provider-scaleway/website/docs/r/instance_server.html.markdown

   - `volume_id` - The volume ID of the root volume of the server.
 - `private_ip` - The Scaleway internal IP address of the server.
 - `public_ip` - The public IPv4 address of the server.
+- `ipv6_address` - The default ipv6 address routed to the server. ( Only set when enable_ipv6 is set to true )
+- `ipv6_gateway` - The ipv6 gateway address. ( Only set when enable_ipv6 is set to true )
+- `ipv6_prefix_length` - The prefix length of the ipv6 subnet routed to the server. ( Only set when enable_ipv6 is set to true )

 ## Import